 Ruth Ayres explains why conferring records that stay with kids are useful for teachers.

 When the school doors close for the summer, literacy coaches and school leaders face the landscape of a blank calendar for the new school year.
-Ruth Ayres thinks through how to prioritze time in a way that supports your beliefs and values.
+Ruth Ayres thinks through how to prioritize time in a way that supports your beliefs and values.

 Ruth Ayres explains why setting a coaching schedule is crucial for success, even if the work is mundane and challenging at the same time.